anujkhare/music/reports/2-guitar-data-way-forward.md

 ## Week's progresss!

 ### Getting the baseline model to generalize
-I implemented a very simplistic base-line model last week as [described in this post](1-baseline-model.md).
+Last week, I implemented a very simplistic base-line model last week as [described in this post](1-baseline-model.md).
 As mentioned earlier, it was not "generalizing" well when trained with all the songs in the dataset.